Board structure version 2

 Now the ESP is put on and fixed with a soldering point on each side.
 Now the fit of the bases is checked.
 All soldering points are then soldered.

-Finally, all soldering points should be practicedbe checked.
+Finally, check all solder joints carefully.
 When all soldering points are closed, the Brautomat is ready.

 Last updated